Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We have constructed a large parallel multilingual conversation corpus comprising 106 languages, including many low-resource languages.
+Our contributions are summarized as follows: \begin{itemize} \item We have constructed a large parallel multilingual conversation corpus comprising 106 languages.
 We are releasing this dataset to facilitate and foster further research on multilingual conversation tasks. \item We have also introduced an efficient prompt-tuning-based approach for aligning sentence representations across multiple languages. \item We explored two different task formulations in the context of cross-lingual settings.
-We found that the NLI-based formulation demonstrated much stronger cross-lingual ability than the vanilla one, especially in few-shot settings. \item Our experiments showed that the aligned prompt we proposed is effective for cross-lingual transfer, particularly in the few-shot setting, where we observe significant gains. \end{itemize}
+We found that the NLI-based formulation demonstrated much stronger cross-lingual ability than the vanilla one, especially in few-shot settings. \item Our experiments shows that the aligned prompt we proposed is effective for cross-lingual transfer, particularly in the few-shot setting, where we observe significant gains.
+Our study also showns the benefits of our approach, even when compared to large language models (LLMs) such as text-davinci-003 and ChatGPT. \end{itemize}